ccs96307/fast-llm-inference/README.md

 - **2024/11/12**: Reviewing implementation challenges for `Self-Speculative Decoding` and evaluating model compatibility for improved efficiency.

 ### Pending Decisions
-- **Prompt look-up decoding**: Determine timeline after reviewing initial implementations.
+- **Prompt lookup decoding**: Determine timeline after reviewing initial implementations.
 - **UAG Integration**: Assess when to integrate after `Medusa` and `Kangaroo` are in place.

 ---